-A flash head, on the other hand, gives out an enormous charge in the blinking of an eye – and then needs to recover for a short while before it can be fired again.
+A flash head, on the other hand, gives out an enormous charge in the blink of an eye – and then needs to recover for a short while before it can be fired again.
 The high-powered output makes flash better suited to both achieving a deep depth of field and to freezing action.
-On the downside though, the fact that a flash will typically need to recycle briefly before it can fire again can occasionally cause a delay or misfire when the unit is used at full power.
+On the downside though, the fact that a flash will typically need to recycle briefly before it can fire again and can occasionally cause a delay or misfire when the unit is used at full power.

 Nonetheless, strobes are pretty much essential when working with liquids, particularly if there will be any movement involved – as is the case when shooting stunning food photography splash effects.
-For this reason I mostly shoot with flash these days.
+For this reason, I mostly shoot with flash these days.

 The cost of studio flash can vary enormously, from just a few hundred dollars for a basic model, to several thousand for even an entry-level kit from top brands such as Profoto or Broncolor: either of which could legitimately claim to be the Porsche of studio lighting.

-While the advantages of high-end studio lights are numerous (fast recycling times, powerful output, sturdily built, easy to use etc.) amazing results can be achieved even with the most budget-friendly of strobes.
+While the advantages of high-end studio lights are numerous (fast recycling times, powerful output, sturdily built, easy to use, etc.) amazing results can be achieved even with the most budget-friendly of strobes.

 However, it’s also worth considering that pro studio kits will tend to occupy a lot more space than a portable off-camera flash, making the big guns less than ideal for a home studio set up where both shooting and storage space is likely to be limited.